Pimzino/file-length-lint/README.md

 6. **Respects .gitignore files**: The extension can respect your .gitignore files, ensuring that files and directories you've excluded from version control are also excluded from linting.

 7. **Minimal performance impact**: The extension is designed to have minimal impact on your VS Code performance.
-It uses multi-threading to scan files efficiently and only processes files that haven't been scanned recently.
+It uses a language server to scan files efficiently and only processes files that haven't been scanned recently.

 8. **Token-based linting**: In addition to line count linting, you can also configure the extension to use token counting as an alternative.
 This is useful for estimating the number of tokens that would be used by an LLM (Large Language Model) when processing your files.

+9. **Smart binary file detection**: The extension automatically detects and skips binary files like executables, images, and other non-text files that can't be opened in the editor.

+10. **Memory-efficient processing**: Files are processed in small batches with memory monitoring to prevent crashes on large codebases.
+You can also configure the maximum file size to process using the `fileLengthLint.maxFileSizeInMB` setting.

 ## Extension Settings